 There are numerous opportunities for volunteerism within the WSA.
 Whether you prefer to donate your time at childcare during a convention or host a fundraiser to raise money, we would love an extra set of hands!
 If you'd like to read in more detail about our volunteer opportunities, you can review our WSA Volunteer Handbook.

 REGIONAL AND LOCAL AREA VOLUNTEERS

-We rely on Regional Chairs (RCs) in each of our 19 regions nationwide.
-They help disseminate information, represent the WSA, coordinate local events and more.
-Find out how to get involved and get information on your local Regional Chairperson.
+We rely on Family Support Network (FSN) volunteers in each state of our 19 regions nationwide to connect with families locally.
+Our FSN volunteers from each state connect with local families personally to answer questions and provide support, help locate and distribute local resource information, coordinate local events, and more.
+Find out how to get involved and get information on your local Family Support Network volunteer.